-Each Mechanic shall be paid a tool allowance of \$650.00 per annum (effective January 1, 2005-\$700.00 per annum; effective January 1, 2006 - \$750.00).
-Effective January 1, 2004 Landfill Servicepersons shall be paid a tool allowance of 75% of the Mechanic's tool allowance per annum and Maintenance Specialists (Facilities) shall be paid a tool allowance of 60% of the Mechanic's tool allowance per annum.
+Each Mechanic shall be paid a tool allowance of \$930.00 per annum (effective January 1, 2010), (\$950.00 per annum effective January 1, 2012).
+Landfill Servicepersons shall be paid a tool allowance of 75% of the Mechanic's tool allowance per annum and Maintenance Specialist (Facilities) shall be paid a tool allowance of 60% of the Mechanic's tool allowance per annum.

-For the Maintenance Specialists (Facilities) the Region shall supply power tools and testing equipment required to perform the work.
-The Region will require all employees to produce receipts for the use of tool allowances.
+For the Maintenance Specialist (Facilities) the Region shall supply power tools and testing equipment required to perform the work.

-22.08 Clothing Committee
+22.08 Work Clothing Committee

 The Region and the Union shall maintain an ad hoc Work Clothing Committee composed of up to three (3) members of each party.
-The Committee shall be responsible for making recommendations to management, with a copy to the union, on any changes in the items of clothing items on the list and issues of quality.
+The Committee shall be responsible for making recommendations to the Region and the Union, with a copy to the Union, on any changes in the items of clothing items on the list and issues of quality.

-The Committee will meet each year no later than May to review the work clothing issues.
-The committee will report their recommendations to the Region, with a copy to the union, by the first week in September.
+The Committee will meet each year no later than February 28 to review the work clothing issues.
+The committee will report their recommendations to the Region, with a copy to the Union, by the first week in June.

-Any amendments to the Uniform Order Form will be in accordance with article 22.02 c) of the collective agreement.
+Any amendments to the Work Clothing Order Form (Appendix "B") will be in accordance with article 22.02 c) of the Collective Agreement.